Twitter announces ban on all political ads

 The company defines a political ad as one that refers to an election or candidate, or that advocates for or against "legislative issues of national importance," like climate change, health care, immigration or taxes, Twitter executive Vijaya Gadde said.
 A detailed policy will be in place by November 15, Dorsey said.

 Twitter's policy stands in sharp contrast with rival Facebook, which has come under fire for its decision to allow lies in political ads.
-Facebook head Mark Zuckerberg has defended that policy, saying that banning such ads would be akin to censorship and pointing to other platforms that also accept misleading ads.
+Facebook head Mark Zuckerberg has defended that policy, saying that banning such ads would be akin to censorship.

+"In a democracy, I don't think it's right for private companies to censor politicians and the news," Zuckerberg said in a call with investors less than an hour after Twitter announced its new policy.

 Dorsey took a swipe at his rival Wednesday, writing: "This isn't about free expression.
 This is about paying for reach.
 And paying to increase the reach of political speech has significant ramifications that today's democratic infrastructure may not be prepared to handle."